Hungary: Several dead, missing after boat sinks on the Danube | DW | 29.05.2019

 Pal Gyorfi, spokesman for the National Ambulance Service, said seven people had been rescued and taken to hospital in a stable condition.

-The boat, named Hableany (Mermaid), was carrying two crew members and 32 passengers when it tipped over at around 10 p.m.
-(2000 UTC) near Hungary's iconic parliament building.
+The boat, named Hableany (Mermaid), was carrying two crew members and 33 passengers when it tipped over at around 10 p.m.
+(2000 UTC) on Wednesday near Hungary's iconic parliament building.
 Police said most of those on board were from South Korea.
+According to a South Korean embassy official, some of the passengers included children.

 Read more: Thousands rally for George Soros-founded university